ndorfin/birds-of-zevenwacht/README.md

 # Birds of Zevenwacht
-A collection of photos and sightings of various birds in Zevenwacht, Cape Town, South Africa
+A collection of photos and sightings of various birds near Zevenwacht Wine Esate, Cape Town, South Africa